masenf/kf7hvm-com/info/tyt.md

 or Analog Channels for a particular area (city, county, etc).

-Each zone has a name of 16 or fewer characters and both an "A" band (top row) and a "B" band (bottom row) of 16 channels each.
+Each zone has a name of 16 or fewer characters and both an "A" band (top row) and a "B" band (bottom row) of 16 (64 for UV) channels each.
 A zone may contain mixed analog and digital channels.

 The zone list may be reordered with `editcp` or N0GSG.
 The stock CPS does not